ApteryxXYZ/Day-Log/README.md

 **Options {object}**: {

-- **Path {string}**: The path, formated as 'year/month/day', to the log file which you want to read.
+- **Path {string}**: The path, formatted as 'year/month/day', to the log file which you want to read.
 Defaults to to todays date.
 - **Lines {number}**: The number of lines you want to read.
 Defaults to '15'.
 - **Array {boolean}**: Whether you want the output in an array (where one line equal one item) or not.
 Defaults to 'false'.
 - **Blanks {boolean}**: Whether or not to include blank lines in the output, both string and array.
 Defaults to 'true'.